eltoroit/student-progress/@ELTOROIT/README.md

     -   DEX602 only needs the org at the start of the class on Monday
     -   Some private workshops have a combination of courses and the orgs change during the week
 -   Store exercise start time
+    -   Maybe add a child object for events
+        -   Exercise start
+        -   Breaks
+        -   etc
     -   To calculate exercise duration better
     -   Create a special student named "EXERCISE_START" that has no DeliveryId so it can be used on any delivery and have an entry with status "START"
+    -   Another idea is to create all the studnts with a "START" status, then the students can change that to "DONE", "WORKING", or "LATER"
+        -   We know how long a student took to complete the exercise by diff og CreatedData and LastModiedDate
 -   Class notes
     -   Export to PDF and email it to students
     -   Include images, and links